drojaazu/suddendesu/content/entry/alien-vs-predator/index.md

  - P1 B2 resets the animation to its initial frame.
  - P4 B1 changes the weapon held by the character
  - P3 Up/Down changes the vertical flip; P3 Left/Right changes the horizontal flip.
 Note that when in CHAR TEST2 mode, this controls the second character only.
 However, P1 Left/Right will also change the horizontal flip for the first character in any mode.
+ - P2 Start changes the background color like in other modes, but holding P2 Start will change the shade of that particular color.

 also p3 b2 + p2 stick moves the char test2 sprite